-If there’s one thing I learned while living in Paris, it is that mediocrity is unacceptable.
-It is for idiots and Americans—it is not for the French.
+If there’s one thing I learned as an American living in Paris, it is that mediocrity is unacceptable.
+It is for idiots and my fellow Americans—it is not for the French.
 I was once walking up my street when a particularly agitated French woman came charging out of a little cheese shop.
 She was perturbed in that very French way: shaking her head and quietly fuming, as if someone had just done her a grave disservice.
 When I got close enough to hear what she was griping about, she uttered the phrase: “C’était tout à fait médiocre.”
 It was completely mediocre.

 She was talking about the cheese, or maybe about the shop itself—its merchandise, its presentation.
 Whatever it was, it had greatly offended her, and she uttered the word “mediocre” as if it were the most vitriolic insult she could possibly conjure up.
 Mediocrity—the ultimate shame.

 The incident seemed indicative of a larger theme that reiterated itself in myriad ways while I was living in France, particularly when it comes to food.
 In the United States, bigger is often equated with better, and mediocrity is sort of the norm.
 When something exceeds mediocrity, we’re often pleasantly surprised.
 Conversely, the French have higher expectations and stricter standards, particularly when it comes to edibles.
 Quality and moderation trump quantity and excess.
 If it’s not good, vendors do not sell it, people do not buy it, one does not eat it… or wear it… or tolerate it.
 I have drawn a little chart to help illustrate relative tolerance levels.